Is Your LLM Secretly a World Model of the Internet? Model-Based Planning for Web Agents: Experiments

 \subsection{Main Results}

-\begin{remark}[Effectiveness.]
-We present the overall performance results in Table~\ref{tab:main}. \OurMethod demonstrates substantial improvements over the reactive agent on both VWA and Mind2Web-live datasets.
-Notably, on the VWA dataset, our proposed method achieves a 33.3\% relative performance gain.
-Meanwhile, our proposal still underperforms the tree search baseline in terms of overall success rate.
-Despite these improvements, our approach still falls short of the tree search baseline in terms of overall success rate.
-However, it is crucial to emphasize that tree search is not a practical option for real-world websites, whereas \OurMethod provides a more flexible and adaptive alternative.
-On Mind2Web-live, \OurMethod outperforms the reactive baseline by 2.9\% (a relative gain of 13.1\%), which is less significant than the improvement on VWA.
-However, it is worth noting that the Mind2Web-live dataset does not offer as much discriminative power, as evidenced by the minimal performance differences across multiple base LLMs shown in Table~\ref{tab:main}.
-The strong results on both VWA and Mind2Web-live indicate the effectiveness of our method across different observation settings.
+\paragraph{Effectiveness.} We present the overall performance results in Table~\ref{tab:downstream-eval}. \OurMethod demonstrates substantial improvements over the reactive agent on all benchmarks.
+Notably, on the VWA dataset, our proposed method achieves a 34.1\% relative performance gain and only trails behind tree search slightly.
+It is important to note that tree search is not very practical on real-world websites, whereas \OurMethod provides a more flexible and adaptive alternative.
+On Online-Mind2Web and Mind2Web-Live, \OurMethod outperforms the reactive baseline by a relative gain of 42.3\% and 23.8\%, respectively.
+The strong results show the effectiveness of \OurMethod across different real-world websites.

-We further conduct a more granular analysis comparing our proposed method to the reactive baseline on the VWA dataset across multiple dimensions.
-Table~\ref{tab:fine} demonstrates that our model-based planning approach consistently outperforms the reactive baseline across all websites and task difficulty levels.
-On tasks of medium difficulty according to the official annotation by VWA, model-based planning even surpasses the performance of tree search (\ie, 22.2\% vs. 24.1\%).
-Despite its promise, model-based planning still struggles with hard tasks in VWA that necessitate multistep simulations.
-The accuracy of simulations diminishes as the number of steps increases, presenting a significant challenge for handling hard tasks.